Spy Theater Review: Tennessee Williams’ ‘A Streetcar Named Desire’

 In the meantime, try not to miss this “Streetcar Named Desire” before its last stop on July 21.

 A production by The Factory, a community arts project in Easton.
 Remaining performances at 7 p.m.
-July 19-21 in the Talbot Historical Gardens, 30 S. Washington St., thefactoryproject.org
+July 19-21 in the Talbot Historical Gardens, 30 S. Washington St., thefactoryproject.org.
+Photos by Henley Moore.

 Steve Parks is a retired New York arts critic now living in Easton.